Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

 In this model, we find that the AMP algorithm starting from a random guess performs just as well as the algorithm starting from the informed initialisation.
 This need not always be the case, and we will indeed find a different behaviour in the next sparse and skewed models we consider.

 \paragraph*{When is recovery possible?}

-We can see from the right-hand plot of Fig.~\ref{fig:amp-vs-se_P1} that recovery of the memories from the connectivity $\mJ$ is not always possible; for $\Delta>\Delta_c$, the mean-squared error of the solution obtained by the algorithm is indeed trivial, in the sense that we would have obtained the same mean-squared error had we made a random guess for the solution based on the prior distribution~\eqref{eq:prior_hf} alone.
+We can see from the middle plot of \cref{fig:amp-vs-se_hf} that recovery of the memories from the connectivity $\mJ$ is not always possible; there exists a critical value for the effective noise $\Delta_c$ above which the mean-squared error of the solution obtained by the algorithm is the same as we would have obtained by making a random guess for the solution based on the prior distribution~\eqref{eq:prior_hf} alone, without looking at the data.
 We can calculate this critical noise level $\Delta_c$ using the state evolution~\eqref{eq:se}.
 We can see from that equation that $m^t=0$ is a trivial fixed point, in the sense that the $\mse$ corresponding to that fixed point is equal to the $\mse$ obtained by making a random guess.
-Expanding Eq.~\eqref{eq:se-P1} around this fixed point yields $m^{t+1} = m^t/\Delta$.
+Expanding \cref{eq:se-P1} around this fixed point yields $m^{t+1} = m^t/\Delta$.
 There are hence two regimes for recovery, separated by a critical value

-of the effective noise~\eqref{eq:fisher-inv}.
+of the effective noise~\eqref{eq:Delta}.
 If $\Delta > \Delta_c$, the uniform fixed point is stable and recovery is impossible.
-On the other hand, for $\Delta < \Delta_c$, the uniform fixed point is unstable and hence Low-RAMP returns an estimate for the patterns that has an $\mse$ that is lower than random guessing.
-Fig.~\ref{fig:amp-vs-se_P1} shows the phase diagram delineating the easy and the impossible phase for the rectified Hopfield channel with symmetric prior~\eqref{eq:prior_hf}.
+On the other hand, for $\Delta < \Delta_c$, the uniform fixed point is unstable and hence AMP returns an estimate for the patterns that has an $\mse$ that is lower than random guessing.
+The phase diagram in the middle of \cref{fig:amp-vs-se_hf} delineates the easy and the impossible phase for the rectified Hopfield channel with symmetric prior~\eqref{eq:prior_hf}.
+While there could be in principle other fixed points of the state evolution equations for other priors and channels~\cite{Lesieur2017a}, it is always one of the fixed points that is reached from either the informed or the uninformed initialisation that describes the behaviour of the algorithm.